Superintendent accused in feces on track to receive $100,000

 KENILWORTH, N.J.
-(AP) — A New Jersey school superintendent who resigned after he was accused of repeatedly defecating on another high school’s track is receiving more than $100,000 from his school district.
+(AP) — A New Jersey school superintendent who resigned after he was accused of repeatedly defecating on another high school’s track will receive more than $100,000 from his school district.

-A separation agreement between Kenilworth Public Schools and Thomas Tramaglini shows the district will pay his full salary until he officially resigns at the end of September.
+Kenilworth Public Schools will pay Thomas Tramaglini’s full salary until he officially resigns at the end of September, according to a separation agreement signed in July.

 He’ll also get two months severance pay and more than $20,000 for unused vacation days.

 The district also won’t contest Tramaglini’s unemployment application.